La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 If there are tide pools, there will most likely be a variety of barnacles.
 You’ll see the regular variety that grows in clusters on rocks and piers, in addition to larger gooseneck barnacles.

-Due to people spending more time in outdoor attractions, our tide pools receive more traffic than normal, which is worrying environmentalists and residents.
+As people spend more time at outdoor attractions, our tide pools receive more traffic than usual, which is worrying to environmentalists and residents.

-- Whatever you bring in, take back out.
+• Whatever you bring in, take back out.
 If you move anything like a rock, put it back.
-An animal might be using it for a habitat.
+An animal might be using it as a habitat.

-- If you’re going to touch something, exercise caution.
+• If you’re going to touch something, exercise caution.
 Be aware of what might be on your hands, like hand sanitizers or other chemicals that may be harmful to animals.
 If you’re unsure of what something is, the best practice is not to touch it.
-Always rinse your hands off first and only touch for only a few seconds.
+Always rinse your hands first, then only touch for a few seconds.

-This graphic is fantastic to discuss with kids and whomever you’re going tide pooling with.
+This graphic is fantastic to discuss with kids and whoever you’re going tide pooling with.
 Please save it to Pinterest or print out a PDF here: Birch Aquarium Tide Pooling Tips.

 Good tide pool etiquette can also be practiced at home.
-Danny points out that the tide pools are the first interface between land and water so any runoff will hit them first.
+Danny points out that the tide pools are the first interface between land and water, so any runoff hits them first.

 They’re important.
 Let’s protect them.

-The following advice is what I have found handy while tide pooling with kids in tow.
+The following advice has been handy while tide pooling with kids in tow.

 Footwear is incredibly important.
 Shoes or boots with a good grip that can get wet are ideal.
-Flip-flops are not advised because algae that cover rocks are very slippery when wet.
+Flip-flops are not advised because the algae that cover the rocks are very slippery when wet.

 It is also wise to keep a change of shoes in the car if you’re headed elsewhere after a tide pooling adventure.
 Your shoes will get sandy, wet, and dirty.